This is a non-thesis named option within the Materials Science and Engineering M.S.

 Foreign students must submit satisfactory results on the TOEFL or another acceptable English Language Test.
 Please use institution code: 1846; no department code is necessary.
 Information about these exams can be obtained from the Educational Testing Service, Princeton, New Jersey 08540 or Berkeley, California 94704.

 The graduate school offers a limited number of application fee grants (waivers of all or part of the application fee) that are available in a few specific circumstances.
 Further information is available here.

 NOTE: PLEASE DO NOT SEND DOCUMENTS TO THE GRADUATE SCHOOL.
 ALL DOCUMENTS SHOULD BE UPLOADED WITH YOUR APPLICATION.

 Check out the Admissions FAQ or contact us at firstname.lastname@example.org.

-Financial assistance from the University or the Department is not available for the named option Masters of Science program in Nanomaterials and Nanoengineering.
+Financial assistance from the University or the Department is not available for the Master of Science named option program in Nanomaterials and Nanoengineering.